Niopek-Lab/POGO_PANCE/README.md

 #### Automated Analysis Workflow

 Run the following scripts sequentially to perform the analysis.
 Make sure to set the correct parameters for your analysis first (at the beginning of the respective scripts and/or your `config.json` file).
-All scripts located at `analysis_pipeline/Illumina`
+All scripts are located at `analysis_pipeline/Illumina`

 ```bash
 python 0_Illumina_preprocess_and_align_illumina_reads.py input_folder --save_ref